ReconScribe

 Book profit up to ₹6 lakh ₹3 lakh or 90% of book profit, whichever is higher

 Note: Finance Act 2024 revised these limits effective FY 2024-25 onwards.
 The earlier slab (₹3 lakh / ₹1.5 lakh threshold) was replaced with the structure above.
+Example: on a book profit of ₹10 lakh the ceiling is ₹5.4 lakh plus 60% of ₹4 lakh, which is ₹7.8 lakh.
 Any remuneration paid to partners that exceeds these limits is disallowed at the firm level and directly added back to taxable profit.

 Partner Interest Limit